NCA Values Heath and Wellness

 Health information must be completed annually upon online enrollment/re-enrollment.
 Please ensure that all the information you provide is complete and updated.
 Please be as specific as possible.

 Prior to the beginning of the school year, an immunization record is required for all new students, all incoming kindergarten students, and students who had a change to their immunization record.
 Please ensure that this form is signed by you otherwise it will not be considered valid.
 Immunization records can be obtained from your child’s doctor or previous school.

 Health Forms Include:

-Certificate of Immunization Status (CIS) – must be signed by parent in order to be valid
+Certificate of Immunization Status (CIS) – must be signed by a parent in order to be valid

 Parent Authorization for Over-the-Counter Medication – must be completed and accompany all over-the-counter medications.
 This form only requires a parent/guardian signature.